wwaaijer/space-traders-sdk/README.md

 # Space Traders SDK

 A JavaScript/TypeScript SDK for the [Space Traders API](https://spacetraders.io/), a game build for (aspiring) software developers.
-Simply use HTTP requests to trade goods, mine resources, and explore the universe with your own fleet of spaceships.

 **Features**